Hanqaqa/QtTests/README.md

 ### Arch Linux

 Not named in [the official qt6 docs](https://doc.qt.io/qt-6/linux.html).
-But the missing packages are the xcb ones.
+But on a "normal" Arch Linux installation you should already have the Development Tools.
+The missing packages are the xcb ones.
 So a simple way of downloading every single package that begins with xcb is:

 ```
 sudo pacman -S $(pacman -Ssq xcb)
-TODO DO i need more libraries?s
+sudo pacman -Sy base-devel  # Optional
 ```

 ## 2. Installation: